-As the term suggests, invoice financing permits your lender to have a share of the money that is owed to you once paid.
-For instance, if you are unable to pay for the monthly loan, you must expect that the amount of money that you receive as an invoice is already the property of the lending institution.
+As the term suggests, invoice financing permits your financer to have a share of the money that is owed to you once paid.
+For instance, if you are unable to pay for the monthly loan, you must expect that the amount of money that you receive as an invoice is already the property of the financing institution.

 Office equipment, machines, tools for production, as well as other assets found in your establishment can be put up for collateral when applying for business loans.
 Equipment financing, such as invoice financing, uses tangible assets as collateral.